 Organizations, especially before the turn of the century, had a very similar approach to sharing.

-Organizations kept what was perceived as “theirs” under tight lockdown and discouraged sharing outside of the organization unless there was an advantage to it.
+Organizations kept what was perceived as “theirs” under tight lockdown and discouraged sharing outside of the organization unless there was an advantage.
 In many ways, this is understandable.
-Organizations have every right to protect trade secrets and should continue to do so.
+Organizations have every right to protect trade secrets.

 With the advent of social networks in the last 10 years or so we have seen an exponential increase in sharing, both among organizations and individuals.